-W. Randall Fowler was elected Executive Vice President and Chief Financial Officer of Enterprise Products GP, EPE Holdings and DEP GP in August 2007.
-Mr. Fowler has served as Senior Vice President and Treasurer of Enterprise Products GP from February 2005 to August 2007 and of DEP GP from October 2006 to August 2007.
-In February 2006, Mr. Fowler became a Director of Enterprise Products GP and EPE Holdings and of DEP GP since October 2006.
+W. Randall Fowler.
+Mr. Fowler was elected Executive Vice President and Chief Financial Officer of Enterprise GP, EPE Holdings and DEP GP in August 2007.
+Mr. Fowler served as Senior Vice President and Treasurer of Enterprise GP from February 2005 to August 2007 and of DEP GP from October 2006 to August 2007.
+In February 2006, Mr. Fowler became a Director of Enterprise GP, EPE Holdings and of DEP.
 Mr. Fowler also served as Senior Vice President and Chief Financial Officer of EPE Holdings from August 2005 to August 2007.

 Mr. Fowler was elected President and Chief Executive Officer of EPCO in December 2007.
 Prior to these elections, he served as Chief Financial Officer of EPCO from April 2005 to December 2007.
-Mr. Fowler, a certified public accountant (inactive), joined Enterprise Products Partners as Director of Investor Relations in January 1999.
+Mr. Fowler, a Certified Public Accountant (inactive), joined Enterprise Products Partners as Director of Investor Relations in January 1999.

-Richard H. Bachmann was elected an Executive Vice President, Chief Legal Officer and Secretary of Enterprise Products GP and a Director of Enterprise Products GP in February 2006.
-He previously served as a Director of Enterprise Products GP from June 2000 to January 2004.
-Mr. Bachmann has served as a Director of the general partner of EPO since December 2003 and has served as Executive Vice President, Chief Legal Officer and Secretary of EPE Holdings since August 2005.
+Richard H. Bachmann.
+Mr. Bachmann was elected an Executive Vice President, Chief Legal Officer and Secretary of Enterprise GP and a Director of Enterprise GP in February 2006.
+He previously served as a Director of Enterprise GP from June 2000 to January 2004.
+Mr. Bachmann has served as a Director of EPO's general partner since December 2003 and has served as Executive Vice President, Chief Legal Officer and Secretary of EPE Holdings since August 2005.
 Mr. Bachmann was elected Group Vice Chairman, Chief Legal Officer and Secretary of EPCO in December 2007.
 In October 2006, Mr. Bachmann was elected President, Chief Executive Officer and a Director of DEP GP.
-Mr. Bachmann was also elected a Director of DEP GP in October 2006 and a Director of EPE Holdings in February 2006.
+Mr. Bachmann was also elected a Director of EPE Holdings in February 2006.
 Since January 1999, Mr. Bachmann has served as a Director of EPCO.
 In November 2006, Mr. Bachmann was appointed an independent manager of Constellation Energy Partners LLC.
-Mr. Bachmann also serves as a member of the audit, compensation and nominating and governance committee of Constellation Energy Partners LLC.
+Mr. Bachmann also serves as a member of the Audit, Compensation, Conflicts and Nominating and Governance Committees of Constellation Energy Partners LLC.